samarth0174/Uber-Pickup-analysis-using-Spatial-Temporal-Analysis-and-Geo-Spatial-Clustering/README.md

 * optimal placing of their vehicles at different time of the day.
 * Use these centroids for optimal pricing by analyzing which cluster deals with maximum requests, peak times etc.

-3. Business analysis with Competitors & Active Vehicles Analysis
+3. Business analysis with Competitors:
+  * Business Growth in cummulative months
+  * Competiton with other Cab Services like Lyft , Skyline , Fedral etc.
+4. Active Vehicle Analysis:
+  * No of active vehicles & trips
+  * Trips per Vehicle

-4. Web based Dashboard (Built Using Streamlit)
+5. Web based Dashboard (Built Using Streamlit)